 One of the risk factors of PPD is having suffered from depression in the past.

-In fact, a 2017 study concluded that the risk of PPD was more than 20 times higher for women who had struggled with depression before.
+In fact, a concluded that the risk of PPD was more than 20 times higher for women who had struggled with depression before.

 Waite certainly falls into that category, having had a long history of depression and anxiety.